- Home

 Students demonstrate mastery within their environment by demonstrating strong critical thinking skills and communication skills for collaboration with clients and other professionals, while exercising the highest level of responsible behavior.
 Students must use evidence-based practice and commit to becoming life-long learners to maintain the skills required in the profession.

 The students attending the Navarro College Occupational Therapy Assistant Program are typically older than the traditional college student.
 Most students continue to work full-time or part-time while enrolled full-time in the program.
 Many are managing young families or caring for older parents.
-Life experiences of our student s vary dramatically due to the above factors and the large geographic location the College serves.
+Life experiences of our students vary dramatically due to the above factors and the large geographic location the College serves.
 We acknowledge and appreciate the varied roles each student assumes.
 To meet the learning needs of our students, the program relies heavily upon constructs outlined in the Adult Learner Model (Knowles, 1973).
 These include recognition that students learn in various ways, that students have a desire to pursue and master individual learning, and that new learning must be connected to previous life experiences.
 The program also relies on constructs from experiential learning or “learning by doing”, which enables students to actively participate in a concrete experience followed by reflection of the experience and ending with an application of the concept for deeper understanding (Association for Experiential Education, 2008).

-Program faculty and the fieldwork coordinator work together to build and develop courses and corresponding fieldwork experiences to ensure a variety of method s are utilized in the presentation of course material.
+Program faculty and the fieldwork coordinator work together to build and develop courses and corresponding fieldwork experiences to ensure a variety of methods are utilized in the presentation of course material.
 Faculty development plans encourage faculty members to advance knowledge of effective teaching strategies and techniques to enhance student learning.

 Student competency is established through a variety of criteria which include but are not limited to written and computer-based examinations, research papers, written treatment plans/task analysis, skill demonstration, individual/group projects and presentations, and self/peer evaluation.